mmorys/bedrock-server-manager/docs/PLUGIN_API.md

 from bedrock_server_manager import PluginBase

 class MyFirstPlugin(PluginBase):
+    """
+    This is a example description that will be saved in plugins.json
+    """
+    version = "1.0.0"  # Mandatory version attribute
     def on_load(self):
         """This event is called when the plugin is loaded by the manager.""" self.logger.info("Hello from MyFirstPlugin!")